MarkLaVenia/rockr/README.md

 ### Future development of `rockr`

-1. The most intuitive next step in development of `rockr` is to integrate web scraping into the workflow to more efficiently gather the data from the Twitter polls.
+1. The most intuitive next step in development of `rockr` is to improve the method of calling poll fields from the Twitter API.
-    -   Existing `R` packages that might be employed to access and scrape Twitter data are `rtweet` and `twitterR`;
-        -   though, as discussed below, other web scraping tasks might be called for that are best executed through other available tools such as the `rvest` or `Rcrawler`packages.

 2. The exercise of deploying Twitter polls on album of the year derived from Nick’s (@NickMoberly) desire to fill gaps in knowledge on the prominent hard rock and metal bands over the decades.
 Accordingly, an enhancement to the function of `rockr` could be to integrate data that could be drawn upon for the purpose of informing the development of new polls and survey instruments.

     -   The [Metal Archives: Encyclopdaedia Metallum](https://www.metal-archives.com/) is an extensive data repository on metal bands with information on home country,